bmudryk/SampleChat/README.md

-# Time to Chat?
+# SampleChat
 A simple NodeJs chat application to help teach students some basic programming concepts.

 Students will learn:
 * Coding environment and setup
 * How to leverage code written by others
 * Client-side vs Server-side code
 * Website styling - HTML, CSS, Javascript

 Enhancement Ideas:
 * Broadcast when someone joins or leaves the chat
 * Remember session chat information
 * Create a login/password
 * Multiple chat rooms
 * Fancy CSS and animations

 ## Getting Started